AI Stack

 Home robots will not reach mass adoption until embodied AI can learn from enough real world data to work reliably in everyday homes.

-Track NVIDIA's market capitalization over time.
+NVIDIA's market price over time.

 The AI pivot began around 2012 when researchers discovered GPUs were ideal for training neural networks.
 NVIDIA developed CUDA and purpose-built accelerators (A100, H100) that became the standard for LLM training.